Kseniia-Artemova/3_course_Coursework/README.md

 The information about payments reads from JSON-file "operations.json" in folder "sources".
 On this information's base creates objects of class Payment.
-The nformations about 5 the latest payments displayed on the screen.
+The informations about 5 the latest successful payments displayed on the screen.
 Please, enjoy!

 For setup and operation: